OSGeo/PROJ/docs/source/operations/operations_computation.rst

 10. in case of same accuracy, consider as more relevant an operation that does not use grids (operations that use only parameters will be faster)
 11. consider as more relevant an operation that involves less transformation steps
-12. and for completness, if two operations are comparable given all the above criteria, consider as more relevant the one which has the shorter name, and if they have the same length, consider as more relevant the one whose name comes first in lexicographic order (obviously completely arbitrary, but a sorting
+12. and for completeness, if two operations are comparable given all the above criteria, consider as more relevant the one which has the shorter name, and if they have the same length, consider as more relevant the one whose name comes first in lexicographic order (obviously completely arbitrary, but a sorting